 - Participate in an interview with your developed character.

-- Attend a play and choose one character to observe and create a report.
+- Watch a play on film and choose one character to observe and create a report.

 - One test will be given to measure comprehension.